sonmarcho/sonmarcho.github.io/5-passions.md

 </blockquote>

 Also, I explained above that we use 的 to modify *nouns*.
-There actually exists a modifier for verbs and adjectives, to describe the manner or degree: 得 /
+There actually exists structural particles for verbs and adjectives, to describe the manner or degree: 得 /
-<i>de</i>.
+<i>de</i> and 地 / <i>de</i>.
 And we could go on and on and on like this...

 #### Quantifying objects
 One last fun thing I really want to mention about the grammar is the